Step-by-step instructions, video tutorials, and answers to common questions for every Enhance Finance product.

 💡 Don't see the email?
 Check your spam folder or visit your Etsy purchases page directly.

-In your Google Sheet, go to ✦ Enhance Finance → AI License → Enter License Key in the menu bar.
+After purchase, you'll receive a license key to activate AI features.
+In your Google Sheet, go to ✦ Enhance Finance → 🪪 AI License → 🔑 Enter License Key in the menu bar.
 Paste your key and click OK.
+A disclosure dialog will appear — read through it and accept.
+This is a one-time step.

 💡 Not sure how?
 Search "[your bank name] download CSV" — most banks have a guide for this.

-Open your downloaded CSV file, select all the data (Ctrl+A / Cmd+A), and copy it.
+Open your downloaded bank file, select all the data (Ctrl+A / Cmd+A), and copy it.
 Then go to the Input Statements tab in your sheet and paste it into the white area below the header.
 Cell B18 is the target, but anywhere in the white section works.

 ⚠️ Make sure you paste into the Input Statements tab — not the Transactions tab.
 The white area is where your data goes.
 Anything outside it won't be processed.